Doug Mastriano: Republican primary

 In the closing days of the primary election, Mastriano led in most polls, much to the dismay of the Pennsylvania Republican establishment, who believed Mastriano would lose the general election to the presumptive Democratic nominee, Attorney General Josh Shapiro.
 A number of candidates including President pro tempore of the Pennsylvania Senate Jake Corman and former Congresswoman Melissa Hart dropped out and endorsed Lou Barletta, in a bid to stop Mastriano.
-Three days before the election former President Donald Trump endorsed Mastriano.
+Three days before the election former president Donald Trump endorsed Mastriano.
 Mastriano won the Republican primary election with 44% of the vote.

-During the lead-up to the primary, Shapiro's campaign released a televised advertisement stating that a Mastriano win is "a win for what Donald Trump stands for."
+During the lead-up to the primary, Shapiro's campaign released a televised advertisement stating that a Mastriano win is "a win for what Donald Trump stands for".
 The ad was labeled as promoting Mastriano, a candidate Democrats saw as being easier to defeat in the general election.

-An investigation by Media Matters for America found that Mastriano paid Gab, $5,000 on April 28, 2022, for "campaign consulting".
+An investigation by Media Matters for America reported that Mastriano paid $5,000 to the Gab social network service on April 28, 2022, for "campaign consulting".
 As a result of the payments, every new account on Gab automatically followed Mastriano's account.
-Gab has been described as a social media haven for white supremacists and neo-Nazis and was used by the perpetrator of the Pittsburgh synagogue shooting.
+Gab has been described as a social media haven for white supremacists and neo-Nazis.
 Gab co-founder and CEO Andrew Torba has a history of antisemitic comments and associations with white supremacists.
 Torba said, "This is the most important election of the 2022 midterms because Doug is an outspoken Christian.
 We are going to build a coalition of Christian nationalists, of Christians, of Christian candidates, at the state, local and federal levels and we're going to take this country back for the glory of God."
 Torba added, "My policy is not to conduct interviews with reporters who aren't Christian or with outlets who aren't Christian and Doug has a very similar media strategy where he does not do interviews with these people.
 He does not talk to these people.
 He does not give press access to these people."
 After his ties to Gab were revealed, Mastriano distanced himself from the social platform following criticism and said he rejects antisemitism.
 His Gab account was also removed on July 28.
 Mastriano has said that he is not antisemitic because his campaign has had Jewish symbols, including the tallit and shofar, at one of their rallies.
 Some Jewish organizations, however, have criticized Mastriano for the use of Jewish symbols at his campaign events.
 The man at the rally, who presented the Jewish symbols, was identified as "Pastor Don" and is a messianic Jew.